-Fortunately, with the development of LED lightbulbs, more and more styles are becoming available.
-Now, you can find an energy-saving bulb that will fit right in with any room.
+Fortunately, with the development of LED light bulbs, more and more styles are becoming available.
+Now, you can find an energy-saving light bulb that will fit right in with any room.

-Vintage-effect tinted glass lightbulbs can look really stylish when paired with the right type of fitting.
-Filament-style LED bulbs, like Plumen Wattnott™ LED lightbulbs, can add a touch of vintage elegance to any room.
-Pair them with a copper-effect lamp or hang the bulbs without a shade to make the most of their distinctive look.
+Vintage-effect tinted glass light bulbs can look really stylish when paired with the right type of fitting.
+Filament-style LED light bulbs, like this decorative range, can add a touch of vintage elegance to any room.
+Pair them with a copper-effect lamp or hang the light bulbs without a shade to make the most of their distinctive look.